 The no-code landscape is attracting a lot of interest and is growing year on year.
 Check out this trend line:

 This growth is exciting since it means that if you have a development problem, you can probably find a no-code tool to help you solve it.
 But it’s also overwhelming.
 How do you know which of the couple hundred tools are worth trying and investing in?

 This post will help clarify those decisions for you.
-We’ll outline the top 12 no-code tools in 2020.
+We’ll outline the top 12 no-code programming tools in 2023.
 Each platform has its specific use case, so please pay attention to its purpose - this will ensure you choose the right tool for the right job.

 What is no-code

 For those of you who are wondering ‘what is no code?’, let me explain.
 Software is built using code.
 This has not changed.
 What has changed is how that code is produced.

 No-code software and automation tools work quite a bit differently.

 Traditionally, code is produced by a developer/programmer writing it using an IDE (integrated development environment) or other development platforms.
 Writing code is a difficult skill and takes years to master.
 On top of that, in most scenarios, there are more than one programming language and framework to learn to create effective code solutions or mobile apps.

 With no-code tools, you can build a web app, website, database, etc. without having to write code.
 No code tools replace coding with clicking or drag and drop.
 In most cases, the user interacts with a GUI (graphic user interface).
 This method of building software is often referred to as visual programming, which is not a new concept.

 App builders that allow citizen developers to create enterprise-grade solutions for handling business processes have been around for years.